 Which wines need to be aerated?

-- Wine aeration works best for “big” complex red wines and certain big white wines.
+- Wine aeration works best for “big” complex red wines.

 - Additionally, as shown in the ABC test (and our personal experience), aeration can significantly improve more moderately priced wines.

 - In fact, older and more complex wines may benefit from more subtle forms of aeration, like decanting, whereas younger and less expensive wines may benefit most from more aggressive aeration.

 Wine aeration may be accomplished several ways, although some are quicker and more effective than others.

 - Simply uncork the bottle to allow it to “breathe” for a while prior to enjoying the wine (no rescue breathing required!)

 - By decanting in a specially designed wine aerator decanter.

 - By swirling in your wine glass (especially a specially designed aerating wine glass), and

 - By using a specially designed wine aerator.

 Aeration of wine can be done “passively” such as by letting the wine breathe, decanting the wine, or simply swirling it in the glass.
 To speed the process, wine aerators can be battery-powered or CO2 powered (the latter can be fairly expensive to purchase and operate).
 It’s important to understand that introducing air into wine enhances the taste and nose in the short term, but does so by using the exact same mechanism of oxidation that causes wine to go bad over time.
 So if you aerate your wine, it should be for immediate consumption.